-9. As per Exbt.
-A2 Construction agreement, Clause No. 4 is as follows: "The First party shall construct the apartment as per the specifications attached hereto and try the utmost possible to finish the work on or before the 30th day of June, 2016 provided the entire amount due to the First Party from the Second Party including statutory charges has been paid by the Second Party.
+11. As per Exbt.
+A2 Construction agreement, Clause No. 4 is as follows: "The First party shall construct the apartment as per the specifications attached hereto and try the utmost possible to finish the work on or before the 31st day of March, 2016 provided the entire amount due to the First Party from the Second Party including statutory charges has been paid by the Second Party.
 Possession will be handed over within 180 days from the date of paying the entire consideration including statutory charges."
 Exhibit.
-A2 agreement is seen executed by the Complainant and the Respondents on 21.05.2014 as per which the promised date of completion and handing over was on 30-06-2016 with a grace period of 180 days.
-According to the learned counsel appeared for the Complainant, the Respondents handed over the key to the Complainant and possession of the apartment was taken over only on 04-09-2021 which is admitted by the Respondents.
+A2 agreement is seen executed by the Complainant and the Respondents on 08.04.2013 as per which the promised date of completion and handing over was on 31-03-2016 with a grace period of 180 days.
+According to the learned counsel appeared for the Complainant, the Respondents handed over the key to the Complainant and possession of the apartment was taken over only on 06.08.2022.
 It is admitted by the Respondents that the Occupancy Certificate has been obtained for the project only on 27-01-2021.
-It is strange that the learned counsel for the Respondents/Promoter produced copies of 2 Occupancy certificates for the same project dated 27-05-2020 and 27-01-2021 and on examination of the said certificates issued by the local authority, it could be seen that the one issued later on 27-01-2021 is the final Occupancy Certificate for the building.
-In fact, the earlier one dated 27-05-2020 was a partial occupancy certificate for certain area issued on demand of the Promoter, the Secretary of the said local authority/Thrikkakkara Municipality signed on it ought to have shown specifically that it was only a certificate."
-Surprisingly, "partial occupancy both these certificates bear the same heading "Occupancy Certificate" and both of them certify as follows "..... inspected by me and the work executed is in accordance with the permit and the building is now fit for occupation/use."
+It feels strange that the learned counsel for the Respondents/Promoter produced copies of 2 Occupancy certificates for the same project dated 27-05-2020 and 27-01-2021 and on examination of the said certificates issued by the local authority, it could be seen that the one issued later on 27-01-2021 is the final Occupancy Certificate for the building.
+In fact, the earlier one dated 27-05-2020 was a partial occupancy certificate for certain area issued on demand of the Promoter, the Secretary of the said local authority/Thrikkakkara Municipality signed on it ought to have shown specifically that it was only a "partial occupancy certificate."
+Surprisingly, both these certificates bear the same heading "Occupancy Certificate" and both of them certify as follows "..... inspected by me and the work executed is in accordance with the permit and the building is now fit for occupation/use."
 However, this Authority made it clarified time and again that as per the Scheme of the law, what the provisions concerned of the Act 2016 and Rules 2018 made thereunder envisioned is not a partial or conditional Occupancy Certificate, but it is the final Occupancy Certificate, issued by the Competent Authority, certifying the completion of the project in all respects.
-As pointed out by several orders of this Authority, even the so-called "final Occupancy Certificates" issued by the local authorities now, in accordance with the prevailing Building Rules in the State, do not constitute the completion of the whole project as promised to the allottees as per the terms of the agreements executed with them by the Promoter and these can only be considered only as proof of completion of the building/s concerned in accordance with the approved plan and permit.
-The Respondents/Promoters, being well aware of these facts, ought to have been careful before submitting such misleading contentions and documents.
+As pointed out by several orders of this Authority, even the socalled "final Occupancy Certificates" issued by the local authorities now, in accordance with the prevailing Building Rules in the State, do not constitute the completion of the whole project as promised to the allottees as per the terms of the agreements executed with them by the Promoter and these can only be considered only as proof of completion of the building/s concerned in accordance with the approved plan and permit.
+The Respondents/Promoters, being well aware of these facts, are supposed to be more careful before submitting such misleading contentions and documents.